-The Master of Arts in Teaching (MAT) for Secondary is an alternative licensure program designed for individuals who have earned a baccalaureate degree in a teaching content area without an education emphasis.
-Candidates are admitted in cohorts to the 36-credit hour program each summer.
+The Master of Arts in Teaching (MAT) for Elementary is an accelerated licensure program designed for individuals who have earned a baccalaureate degree without an education emphasis.
+The 33-credit hour program is sequenced to be completed in 18 months.
+Candidates are admitted to the program in cohorts with new cohorts beginning each January.
 Coursework in the program is offered through online delivery.